Please refer to the Graduate Manual (updated July 2020)

 • Other Required Courses (

-• Additional Elective Courses (at least 6 credits of which must come from offerings outside the Industrial Engineering Department): at least 20 -24 credits
+• Additional Elective Courses (at least 6 credits of which must come from offerings outside the Industrial Engineering Department): 24 credits

 • Dissertation Research (IE 3997 / IE 3999)- at least 18 credits